Conformal-DP: A Density-Aware Mechanism for Differential Privacy over Riemannian Manifolds via Conformal Transformation: Experimental Results

 \subsection{Results on Real-world Datasets}

-\paragraph{Datasets.} To emphasize the practical usage and scalability of the Conformal-Laplace DP mechanism, we further evaluate the utility of our mechanism for two real-world image datasets with uniform data distribution on the Symmetric Positive Definite (SPD) manifold: \textbf{CIFAR-10} \cite{Krizhevsky09CIFAR} and \textbf{Fashion-MNIST} \cite{Xiao17FashionMNIST}.
-We seek to privatize the Fr\'echet mean of the data as a descriptor of the dataset $\eta: \mathcal{M}^n \rightarrow \mathcal{M}$.
-We aim to show that our mechanism is also capable of privatizing image data in Euclidean space for sampling.
+More details on each setup are provided in Appendix \ref{app:alg-detail}. \paragraph{Datasets.} The SPD descriptors are not uniformly distributed over the manifold.
+Instead of being sampled directly from any uniform distribution on $\mathrm{SPD}(N)$, they are induced by pushing a structured real-image distribution through a deterministic image-to-SPD mapping.
+Consequently, the resulting manifold-valued samples concentrate around a data-dependent Fr\'echet mean, rather than covering $\mathrm{SPD}(N)$ in a homogeneous manner.
+This non-uniform geometric structure makes such data a natural testbed for our conformal mechanism, whose design is intended to adapt to heterogeneous manifold distributions.
+To further demonstrate the practical relevance and scalability of Conformal Laplace, we evaluate its utility on two real-world image datasets, \textbf{CIFAR-10} \cite{Krizhevsky09CIFAR} and \textbf{Fashion-MNIST} \cite{Xiao17FashionMNIST}.
+In this setting, our goal is to privately release the Fr\'echet mean of the dataset as a manifold-valued descriptor, namely $\eta:\mathcal{M}^N \rightarrow \mathcal{M}$.

-\paragraph{Processing.} For image data, we first map them on a Riemannian manifold following Utpala et al. \cite{utpala2022differentially}, specifically, for an image $\mathcal{I} \in \mathbb{R}^{h \times w \times c}$ represented as $h \times w$ pixels with $c$ channels, we convert it to their covariance descriptor in the form of a $k \times k$ SPD matrix as:
+\paragraph{Processing.} For image data, we first map them to a Riemannian manifold following Utpala et al. \cite{utpala2022differentially}.
+Specifically, for an image $\mathcal{I} \in \mathbb{R}^{h \times w \times c}$ represented as $h \times w$ pixels with $c$ channels, we convert it to their covariance descriptor in the form of a $k \times k$ SPD matrix given by: